NASA-AMMOS/MMGIS/docs/pages/markdowns/JavaScript_API.md

 ### onLoaded

-This function calls the function reference as a function once MMGIS has finished loading.
-This function checks for load completion every 500ms and the function times out if MMGIS does not complete loading after the timeout.
+This function calls the callback function once MMGIS has finished loading.

-- `functionReference` - function reference to function that is called when MMGIS is finished loading
+- `onLoadCallback` - callback function that is called when MMGIS has finished loading
-- `timeout` - timeout in milliseconds if MMGIS has not finished loading.
-Defaults to 60000 milliseconds (1 minute).

 The following is an example of how to call the `onLoaded` function: